SabonaWaktole/2024-project-phase-mobile-tasks/ecommerce_app/README.md

 ## 📐 Architecture Overview

-This app follows the **Clean Architecture** structure, with separation of concerns into the following layers:
+This app follows the **Clean Architecture** structure, with separation of concerns into layers:

 ---